NafisSadeq/nlu-with-bert/README.md

 pip install -e .
 python -m spacy download en_core_web_sm
 ```

+## Dataset

+Currently experiments are supported on Multiwoz 2.1, Multiwoz 2.2 and Google SGD dataset.
+For running experiments on a particular dataset, we have to run preprocess.py available on that dataset folder.
+This will convert that dataset in a format which is suitable for our train and evaluation scripts.
+See below for detail usage.

 ## Usage
 For training NLU model on MultiWoz 2.1 dataset